WriteLine

-If no expressions are supplied then WriteLine just writes the end-of-line character sequence.
-For Windows, the end-of-line sequence is ASCII character 10 for Line Feed.
+For Windows, the End-of-Line sequence is ASCII character 10 for Line Feed.
 Windows text file editors like NotePad will interpret this sequence as the start of a new line.
-If more than one parameter is passed, they are separated by commas for ease of using CSV format in excel.
+If more than one parameter is passed, they are separated by commas for ease of using CSV formatting to simplify file use in spreadsheet programs.

-the first string expression to write (optional)
+Optional: The first string expression to write.

-the second string expression to write (optional)
+Optional: The second string expression to write.

-VARIABLES: lineString TYPE: String
+VARIABLES: lineString Type: String

-VARIABLES: fileNumber TYPE: Integer
+VARIABLES: fileNumber Type: Integer

 ' Open the file.